Reflecting Upon Irreducible Mind

 First,

+to?
 Is it irreducible to the neurons in the cortex of the brain?
-Is it irreducible
+Is it

-presence and activity of the immune system and of the immune-system's cells
+too, the intense presence and activity of the immune system and of the immune-system's

-in the brain...)?
+cells in the brain...)?
 Is our mind irreducible to the whole of our body?
-Depending

-on what you consider, or claim, that the mind is irreducible to, the task
+Depending on what you consider, or claim, that the mind is irreducible to,

-you face in supporting this assertion is different, and varies in its difficulty.
+the task you face in supporting this assertion is different, and varies in

-The difference, in terms of argumentative difficulty, between claiming, on
+its difficulty.
+The difference, in terms of argumentative difficulty, between

-the one hand, that the mind is irreducible to the neurons in the cortex of
+claiming, on the one hand, that the mind is irreducible to the neurons in

-the brain and claiming, on the other hand, that it is irreducible to the
+the cortex of the brain and claiming, on the other hand, that it is irreducible

 one may say that what is intended by the authors is that the mind cannot